crhall-writing/crhall-writing.github.io/_poems/square-one.md

 things here are getting stale for me
 I can feel it in my bones, in my liver
 life itself has grown mould and spores
-that will spread and intoxicate everything
+that will spread and intoxicate and splinter

 so I know I’ve gotta get out and start anew
 we all do, don’t we not?